DeepPoradiya/Navigation-Bar/README.md

 - Task : figma Task

-- Topic : in first page modify the code and make a mobile screen using with media query,position  and some changes in desktop screen
+- Topic : create a second and third page using with flex,grid and responsive  mobile screen and desktop screen